crolllab/teaching/Microbiome_Applications/README.md

 plot(x, y)
 ```

-- To produce a pdf inside of a html, you need to include this code here at the beginning of your document.
+- To produce a pdf instead of a html output ("rendering"), replace the `html` with `pdf` in the header.
+You need to include also this code here at the beginning of your document.
 Use the correct three backticks to enclose the code and the `{r}` (see above).

 ```r
 library(knitr)